oreade97/oreyahooassesment/README.md

 - Wait for Resources to Be Provisioned

-- Access Outputs (Optional) by running
+- Link to HTTP Endpoint will be printed in terminal or Access Outputs (Optional) by running

 ```terraform output```